TheDurtch/AnimeFetch/README.md

 Feel free to change "rss_feed.example.sh" to suit your needs.

-The encode_anime script watches a dirctory and when a file matching the config enter it get to work encoding using NvEnc
+The encode_anime script watches a dirctory and when a file matching the config enter it get to work encoding using NvEnc (It's right now hardcoded to av1 encoding, I am thinking of added 2 modes tho, HEVC and AV1 mode)

 The encpde.conf can be a bit daunting for some so let me explain it.